 Travelers may also opt for benefiting from Pegasus Airlines’ car rental services.
 Passengers can easily utilize the online platform to organize their journey by typing in city or airport name to manage their bookings beforehand.
 Making your trip flexible and reliable, a great range of transfer options will be offered suited to your needs and preferences.

 The best way to get around in Tel Aviv is on foot, since it is well connected within short distances.
 But there are various transportation options ranging from buses, trains, shared taxis, bike rentals and electric scooters for those we would like to consume less energy.
 Rav Kav is the public transportation pass in Israel, that enables passengers to install the required credits ahead of the journey for the use of all public means of transportation, except for shared cabs.
 The Rav Kav card can be purchased at the airport or the central train station.
 There is also the Rav Kav mobile application, that makes online payment option possible.
-All the necessary information relating to fares, routes and timetables can be accessed on the website of main bus operator company, Dan and the Tel Aviv Municipality.
+All the necessary information relating to fares, routes and timetables can be accessed on the website of main bus operator company, Dan.
 Furthermore, there are more environment friendly options provided by e-bike rentals services, such as Pole Position and O-Fun, that call for a fun ride along the coast.

 Tel Aviv has a warm Mediterranean climate characterized by warm dry summers and mild wet winters.
 It is known to be a sunny tourist destination with an average of 3300 hours of sunshine yearly.
 On average, the warmest month is August while the coolest one appears to be January that is accompanied with lots of rain.